rust-lang/rust/src/doc/unstable-book/src/language-features/cmse-nonsecure-entry.md

   information
 * use the `BXNS` instruction to return

+Because the stack can not be used to pass parameters, there will be compilation errors if:
+* the total size of all parameters is too big (for example more than four 32 bits integers)
+* the entry function is not using a C ABI

 The special symbol `__acle_se_` will be used by the linker to generate a secure gateway veneer.